ESDLMapEditorESSIM/docker-toolsuite/README.md

 > Note: use `docker-compose up -d` to start the services in the background.

 Wait for all services to become healthy.
 The first startup takes a few minutes as databases are initialized and boundary data is imported.
+Keycloak imports the `esdl-mapeditor` realm automatically during startup; you do not need to run separate `docker cp` or `docker exec` import commands.
+Keycloak imports the `esdl-mapeditor` realm automatically during startup; you do not need to run separate `docker cp` or `docker exec` import commands.

 ### Step 2.
 Creating user accounts